okaufmann/Carbonated/README.md

 An Eloquent model trait that offers flexible timestamp/date/time handling.

 Eloquent provides DateTime handling through [Date Mutators](http://laravel.com/docs/5.1/eloquent-mutators#date-mutators).
 However, it can be cumbersome having to set [Accessors](http://laravel.com/docs/5.1/eloquent-mutators#accessors-and-mutators) for custom DateTime formatting in your views, and [Mutators](http://laravel.com/docs/5.1/eloquent-mutators#accessors-and-mutators) to correct custom DateTime formatting coming into your database.
-Also, time field handling and timezone conversion are non-existent.
+Also, time field handling, nullable fields and timezone conversion are non-existent.
 Carbonated aims to help you with these things.

 - [Feature Overview](#feature-overview)
 - [Requirements](#requirements)